Beyond the Crowd: LLM-Augmented Community Notes for Governing Health Misinformation: Ethical Considerations

-\textbf{Limitations and Future Work. } This work establishes a foundation for LLM-augmented Community Notes and opens several promising directions.
-A natural next step is to extend \ours{} beyond English health misinformation to low-resource languages and more subjective domains such as politics and socio-cultural discourse, where factual boundaries are fluid and consensus is harder to achieve.
-Another direction is \textit{end-to-end automation}, integrating \ours{} with early misinformation detection and claim-prioritization pipelines to enable real-time note generation and intervention.
-Improving retrieval reasoning also remains crucial: as shown in Section~\ref{sec:evidence-utility}, LLMs still rely on surface-level cues when selecting evidence.
-Future advances in multi-hop retrieval, intent-aware search, and adaptive query reformulation could further enhance factual grounding and contextual completeness.
-Collectively, these directions point toward scalable, interpretable, and human-centered systems for misinformation governance.
+\paragraph{Potential Harms and Safety.} Although \ours{} is designed to mitigate health misinformation, deploying generative models in medical contexts carries inherent risks.
+A central concern is \textbf{hallucination}, where a model may produce fluent but inaccurate notes.
+If surfaced without oversight, such errors could lead to real-world harm.
+To mitigate this risk, \textit{we position \ours{} strictly as a human-augmenting system rather than a fully autonomous decision-maker.} We explicitly discourage end-to-end automation in health misinformation governance and treat human verification of retrieved evidence as a required safety layer.

+\paragraph{Automation Bias.} While our study identifies the ``fluency trap'' in human voting, introducing AI assistance introduces the complementary risk of \textbf{automation bias}, where moderators may over-trust model outputs due to their authoritative tone.
+Rapid generation may also incentivize speed over careful scrutiny.
+To counteract this risk, \textit{future interfaces built on \ours{} should promote active human engagement}, for example by requiring moderators to inspect or validate specific evidence snippets rather than simply approving generated notes.

+\paragraph{Dual Use and Fairness.} Automated fact-checking technologies have inherent dual-use potential.
+The same retrieval and generation mechanisms could be misused to produce persuasive, citation-backed disinformation or to selectively suppress legitimate scientific debate through biased evidence selection.
+In addition, reliance on indexed English-language sources may introduce \textbf{western-centric bias}, potentially under-representing non-English or local health authorities. \textit{Ongoing auditing of retrieval sources and deliberate inclusion of diverse perspectives are therefore essential.}

-\textbf{Ethics Statement. } All data collection and usage strictly comply with platform and public data policies.
-X posts and web evidence were gathered through authorized APIs, excluding any private or personally identifiable information.
-To safeguard user privacy while supporting reproducibility, the \ds{} will be released under controlled access for non-commercial, research-only purposes.
+\paragraph{Compliance with Platform Policies.} All data collection and usage in this work comply with platform policies and public data guidelines.
+X posts and web evidence were obtained through authorized APIs and exclude private or personally identifiable information.
+To balance reproducibility with user privacy, we will release \ds{} under controlled, research-only access.

-We emphasize that \ours{} is designed to assist, not replace, human contributors in crowd-sourced fact-checking.
-Human oversight remains central to ensuring factual accuracy, contextual awareness, and fairness in social media content moderation.
-We advocate for transparent and participatory deployment that preserves free expression and welcomes diverse perspectives.
-Our ultimate goal is to support timely, evidence-grounded, and responsible governance of online misinformation while maintaining an open and trustworthy information ecosystem.